DataDog/the-monitor/openstack/openstack_nova_monitoring.md

 - [queue consumers](#queue_consumers)
 - [consumer_utilisation](#consumer_utilisation)

-In the future, you may recognize additional metrics that are particularly relevant to your own infrastructure and use cases.
+In the future, you may recognize additional OpenStack metrics that are particularly relevant to your own infrastructure and use cases.
 Of course, what you monitor will depend on both the tools you have and the OpenStack components you are using.
 See the [companion post][Part 2] for step-by-step instructions on collecting Nova and RabbitMQ metrics.

 <iframe width="100%" height="100" style="border: 0;" src="https://go.pardot.com/l/38172/2015-03-02/h6c2r" scrolling="no" type="text/html" frameborder="0" allowtransparency="true"></iframe>